How to improve your employees' wellbeing at work

 • Rewards and gifts

 Lots of companies give out company swag, however, it's often not overly exciting.
 Think pens, cheesy t-shirts, and stationary.
-If you want to give your employee wellbeing a boost with your company swag, try gifting items that people will actually benefit from.
+If you want to give your employee wellbeing a boost with your company swag, try gifting items that people will benefit from.
 A few ideas include:

 • Water bottles to increase H20 intake